vshkh/multi-agent-pathfinding/README.md

 - Real-time animation using Matplotlib
 - Adjustable grid size, agent count, and obstacle density
 - High-contrast visualization with unique agent trails and motion

+## Using the A\* Algorithm

+- Part of this project was to learn about the usage of A* compared to Dijkstra's algorithm, which I learned in ICS 46.
+A* works better when a goal is known ahead of time and when provided with a heuristic.
+- It explores toward a goal (when there is a goal) and doesn't expand throughout nodes as much.
+- Heuristics can be using the Manhattan distance, which is used here as its usage is best for grids, but can also use Euclidean distance, weighted heuristics, or even none.
+Often, its domain-specific relevant to the logic.
+- To find the shortest path from start to goal, it uses:

+1. An actual cost to reach a node (given that this is used on weighted graphs)
+2. A heuristic estimate of the cost, which here the heusristic as mentioned is the Manhattan distance formula.

+## Steps to the A\* Algorithm

+1. It's important to initialize a priority queue of nodes to explore, as well as maintain a list of nodes already visited.
+2. Pop nodes with the lowest cost from the open list and check if its the goal.
+3. If yes, return the path.
+4. Otherwise, for each neighbor find the cost and heuristic estimates of the neighbors to the goals.
+5. Either the goal can be reached or if the open list is empty and the goal has not been reached, there exists no path.

+## A\* with Reservations

+- A\* is a very powerful algorithm in a simple use case like this, but for multi-agent coordination, we want to modify the algorithm so that collision isn't to happen.
+- In this particular project where environments are randomly generated, we want agents to not temporally collide.
+Paths can overlap, often times there is very minimal paths so overlap is okay, but at the same time is not.
+- Therefore, A\* reserves tiles at a given time using a **reservation table**, where nodes have both position and times.
+- Apart of the cost, now time is a consideration and the agent can stay to avoid a collision.
+- Therefore, we're keeping track of both posiiton and time, as well as checking for overlapping times apart of our availabilities.